Read

 Karla Ferreira

-Eric Jimenez
+Eric Jiménez

-Fuckup Nights General Manager
+Fuckup Nights Manager

 Founder of a failed consulting agency that helped companies create more relaxing and healthier workspaces.
 Collaborates with the Culture Collective team in Mexico.
 Loves deep conversations, random questions, and playing tennis.
 Hates vegetables.